Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Abstract

 \section{Abstract}

-This paper provides a comprehensive review of the domain of physical layer security for wireless communications.
-The essential premise of physical-layer security is to enable the exchange of confidential messages over a wireless medium in the presence of unauthorized eavesdroppers.
+This paper provides a comprehensive review of the domain of physical layer security in multiuser wireless networks.
+The essential premise of physical layer security is to enable the exchange of confidential messages over a wireless medium in the presence of unauthorized eavesdroppers, without relying on higher-layer encryption.
 This can be achieved primarily in two ways: without the need for a secret key by intelligently designing transmit coding strategies, or by exploiting the wireless communication medium to develop secret keys over public channels.
-We begin with an overview of the foundations dating back to the pioneering work of Shannon and Wyner on information-theoretic security.
+The survey begins with an overview of the foundations dating back to the pioneering work of Shannon and Wyner on information-theoretic security.
 We then describe the evolution of secure transmission strategies from point-to-point channels to multiple-antenna systems, followed by generalizations to multiuser broadcast, multiple-access, interference, and relay networks.
-Subsequently, we evaluate secret-key establishment protocols based on physical layer mechanisms, along with an overview of practical secrecy-preserving code design.
+Secret-key generation and establishment protocols based on physical layer mechanisms are subsequently covered.
+Approaches for secrecy based on channel coding design are then examined, along with a description of inter-disciplinary approaches based on game theory and stochastic geometry.
+The associated problem of physical layer message authentication is also briefly introduced.
+The survey concludes with observations on potential research directions in this area.